cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 ## {% fa fa-angle-right %} Do you allow before, beforeEach, after, or afterEach hooks?

 Yes.
-You can read more {% url "here" organizing-tests#Hooks %}.
+You can read more {% url "here" writing-and-organizing-tests#Hooks %}.

 ## {% fa fa-angle-right %} I tried to install Cypress in my CI, but I get the error: `EACCES: permission denied`.

-First, make sure you have {% url "`node`" https://nodejs.org %} installed on your system. `npm` is a `node` package that is installed globally by default when you install node and is required to install our {% url "`cypress-cli` tool" cli-tool %}.
+First, make sure you have {% url "`node`" https://nodejs.org %} installed on your system. `npm` is a `node` package that is installed globally by default when you install node and is required to install our {% url "`cypress-cli` tool" command-line %}.

 Next, you'd want to check that you have the proper permissions for installing on your system or you may need to run `sudo npm install cypress-cli`.